devinbost/pulsar_workshop/scenarios/native-pulsar/message-enrichment/README.md

 # 2. Deploy Pulsar Resources

-In this scenario, the following default Pulsar resources need to be deployed first before running the scenario:
+In this demo, the following default Pulsar resources need to be deployed first before running the demo:

 * **tenant**: `msgenrich`
 * **namespace**: `testns`